johnnywagner/MnMSCC/README.md

 →
 ### Sending the Generated Waveforms to Elektron's C6 Software
 After the program completes, there will be a folder containing all of the samples in .wav format to send to the monomachine.
 C6 only uses 4 letter names for each .wav once it send them to a machine, taking the first three and last characters of an input file to use as the display name.

 For example:
-**Cho**rdSample0**7**.wav would yield CHO7 as a display name on the Monomachine (and Machinedrum UW) Due to thisprefix numbers cannot be used to organize the samples for export to C6.
-To get around this, the program appends a fake modified date to each .wav file increased by 1 year per file.
+**Cho**rdSample0**7**.wav would yield **CHO7** as a display name on the Monomachine for an input waveform (and Machinedrum UW)

+While this works well enough as a catchall way to autoname files, you cannot organize the files numerically without the prefix being used to generate a display name for the waveform on the Monomachine.
+To get around this, the program appends a dummy modified date to each .wav file increased by 1 year per file.
 This allows you sort your folder by date modifed and drag them into C6 in an arbitrary order with out